wp-plugins/exnet-movies/Readme.txt

 == Description ==

 If you like to watch movies and TV shows, then you know that a lot of web site available out there, where you can watch movies.
 But all those sites built by using either any PHP script or just a static page.
-From now you also can make such a web site without having any coding knowledge by using Wordpress and Our "ExNet Movies" Plugin.
+From now you also can make such a web site without having any coding knowledge by using Wordpress and Our "Watch Movie" Plugin.

 = Features: =